 Two Foundational Keys to Project Success

-Failure to execute on time can lead to loss of revenue for the client or even a complete miss of a market opportunity.
+Failure to execute on time can lead to a loss of revenue for the client or even a complete miss of a market opportunity.

 Project managers need to maintain project velocity.
 This requires tight communication links with team members and stakeholders.
 It also calls for keeping an accurate handle on resource availability and maximizing utilization to cut time waste that leads to blown deadlines.
 Having access to project management tools that support communication and efficient resource scheduling is critically important.

-The ability to effectively react to change and respond to emergent problems is defense against another primary cause of project failure: the unexpected.
+The ability to effectively react to change and respond to emergent problems is a defense against another primary cause of project failure: the unexpected.
 Project managers should leverage the capabilities of modern project management software to model the effects that changes may have on a project’s timeline and visualize how contingency plans might play out.
 Ideally carried out in the planning stages, this strategy can also be invaluable when on-the-fly solutions are demanded.

 Choose Success in Your Project Work

 Increasing the odds of achieving consistent success and outputting high quality in your project work takes a three-pronged approach.
-Organizational alignment with and support for project work, skillful planning and resource management, and a powerful, efficient project and resource management toolset are the most common factors that set successful projects apart from the other sort.
+Organizational alignment with and support for project work, skillful planning and resource management, and a powerful, efficient project and resource management toolset are the most common factors that set successful projects apart from the other sorts.

 Get these three items in line and watch your projects succeed while others fail.